Rick Macci: Honors

 In 2010, Macci was inducted into the USPTA Florida Hall of Fame.

 On 13 October 2017 Macci was inducted into the USPTA Hall of Fame USPTA Professionals to become the 19th professional honored, and youngest ever to be inducted.

 Family

-Macci has three daughters.
-Ginger Macci, Lisa Macci & Farrah Macci.
+Macci has three daughters, Ginger Macci, Lisa Macci and Farrah Macci.

 Popular culture

-In the movie King Richard, about Venus and Serena Williams's father, his character was played by Jon Bernthal.
+In the 2021 biographical film King Richard, about Venus and Serena Williams's father, Macci was portrayed by Jon Bernthal.